Jump to Recipe

 Growing up, my mom was always the brownie lady!
-She was always bringing brownies to parties and gatherings, so even though brownie batter was always around, it was out to question to sample because of the raw eggs.
+She was always bringing brownies to parties and gatherings, and I have many brownie recipes on the blog like these almond flour space brownies, brownie skillet, zucchini brownies, and brownie ice cream sandwiches.
+But even though brownie batter was always around, it was out of the question to sample because of the raw eggs.
+So I had to make an edible brownie batter recipe meant to be eaten, not baked!

 This edible brownie batter has everything you love about brownies but in an edible batter form!
 It’s a no-cook snack that’s made with all real ingredients and is totally gluten-free and free of refined sugar.